 Applying to Be a GTA

-Students interested in applying for a position as a Graduate Teaching Assistant should obtain a copy of the GTA Application form (Adobe Reader Required).
+Students interested in applying for a position as a Graduate Teaching Assistant should fill out the GTA Application form.
 Colorado State University conducts background checks on all final applicants.

 In any given year, approximately 15 graduate students in the Department are awarded Graduate Teaching Assistantships.
 The positions may be awarded to incoming students for two years (M.A.) or three years (M.F.A.) and to continuing students for one year (M.A.) or two years (M.F.A.).
 These positions pay a monthly stipend and cover resident or non resident tuition for first-year GTAs and resident tuition for second and third-year GTAs.
 (It is assumed that first-year graduate students who are awarded GTA positions will establish Colorado residency by the beginning of their second year in the program.)
 Students awarded GTAs serve as instructors in lower-division composition courses.
 Graduate Teaching Assistants must take a minimum course load of nine credits each semester.